Lido Advisors, LLC

-Lido Advisors, LLC is a financial advisor firm that manages just over $4 billion in client assets.
+Lido Advisors, LLC is a financial advisor firm that manages more than $5.4 billion in client assets.
 The firm’s client base consists of individuals, businesses, charities and more.
-It is a fee-based firm, as certain advisors here may receive commissions for overseeing certain securities transactions or selling insurance products.
-This is different from a fee-only firm, which avoids conflicts of interest by only receiving compensation from client fees.
+It is a fee-based firm, as certain advisors here may collect transaction-based brokerage fees or sales commissions on insurance products.
+This is different from a fee-only firm, which avoids this kind of conflict of interest by only receiving compensation from client fees.

-Lido Advisors ranks fourth on SmartAsset's list of the top financial advisors in Los Angeles.
-Though it's headquartered in LA, the firm also conducts business in 13 secondary offices across the country.
+With headquarters in Los Angeles, Lido Advisors ranks fifth on SmartAsset's list of the top financial advisors in Los Angeles.
+The firm also conducts business in branch offices across the country.

 Lido Advisors Background

 Lido Advisors was founded in 2001 by Gregory Kushner, who is the firm's senior managing director and chairman.
 He has more than 30 years of experience in financial services.
 The firm is majority-owned by a holding company, Lido Advisors Holdings, LLC, which in turn is owned directly and indirectly by certain employees of Lido Advisors.